cosmicexplorer/grouplink/README.md

 # Minimal

+- [x] **Confirmed** that the Signal Protocol itself has no dependency on a phone number, just the app.
+- [ ] **TODO: WE ARE HERE** Perform a minimal enc/dec test for a buffer.

+Then, see if the following still makes sense:
 - [ ] Add an "endpoint" to the Signal Protocol to create a new *group-fungible* identity, which doesn't do anything yet.
 - [ ] Add corresponding endpoints for:
     - [ ] Adding another such identity to the group.